Twins vs. Athletics Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (5-5) for his 19th start of the season.
+- The Twins' Joe Ryan (8-6) will make his 19th start of the season.

-- Lopez will look to finish five or more innings for the 10th start in a row.
+- In 18 starts this season, he's earned a quality start in 12 of them.

+- Ryan has started 18 games this season, and he's lasted five or more innings 15 times.
+He averages 5.9 innings per appearance.

-- He has two appearances this season with zero earned runs allowed out of his 18 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 18 chances this season.

 |Opponent